metwse/kolpo-mail/README.md

 ## Running the Project
 You need Docker and Docker Compose installed.
 1. Clone the repository and move into the project folder.
-2. Run docker compose up --build.
+2. Run `docker compose up --build`.
 3. Visit [http://localhost:1186](http://localhost:1186) in your browser.

 The system will bring up: